shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 Ersie scrambled to her feet.
 She beat the drums as she marched forward. *BUM BUM BUM*

-Mudrich showed Wryonin how to sync with the drums, and then Ersie played faster.
+Mudrich showed Wryonin how to sync with the drums.
+He stiffly jogged in place to sync to it, much less fun than Mudrich’s jig.
+When both were synced, Ersie played faster.
 Mudrich and Wryonin ran off ahead.

 Ersie ran as fast as she could without tearing her scar.
+She held her belly with one hand as she beat a drum with the other.
 She heard a lot of commotion ahead that she couldn’t see.
 Lemilay ran behind her, pushing her pace.

 When Ersie and Lemilay got to the beach, multiple cats were laying scattered and bloodied on the beach.
-Several more were up and about, fighting off Mudrich.
+The delicious taste of iron and the putrid smell of guts clashed in a battle almost as epic as Mudrich’s battle with the cats, who were struggling to fight off Mudrich.

-Mudrich was swinging her hammer left and right, keeping the cats at bay.
-She was moving at normal speed, apparently she had gone out of the range of the drums.
+Mudrich swung her hammer left and right, keeping the cats at bay.
+She was moving at normal speed, apparently having left the range of the drums.

-*PLOK!* Another cat was dropped to the ground.
+*PLOK!* Another cat was dropped to the ground, this one by Wryonin’s slingshot.

 Lemilay emerged from the woods, bald spot active.
 “There!
 They’re getting on the boat!”
 She pointed.